Division of Pulmonary, Allergy & Critical Care

 Welcome from the Fellowship Program Directors

-Welcome to the newly established Jane & Leonard Korman Respiratory Institute and the Division of Pulmonary, Allergy and Critical Care Medicine.
-Thomas Jefferson University has always been recognized as an outstanding place to train in pulmonary, allergy and critical care medicine, and the fact that our trainees go on to top programs around the country and develop successful careers of their own highlight this fact.
-However, we are aiming much higher.
-Our goal is not only to provide trainees with the skills and experiences needed to be successful in their careers, but also to nurture and inspire them to become leaders in patient care, education and research.
+Welcome to the Jane & Leonard Korman Respiratory Institute and the Division of Pulmonary, Allergy and Critical Care Medicine.
+Thomas Jefferson University has long been recognized as an outstanding place to obtain clinical training including pulmonary and critical care medicine.
+Our goal is not only to provide trainees with the skills and experiences needed to be successful in their careers, but also to nurture and inspire them to become the next generation of leaders in patient care, education and scholarship.

 All the above within Philadelphia Center City, an outstanding major metro area that is lively with top notch educational and cultural institutions.
-The Pulmonary & Critical Care Medicine Fellowship may well be the best three years of your life.
-You can count on it!
+Combining the clinical experiences, scholarship opportunities, customized approach and mentorship that we offer, truly believe that there is no better to train and start your career than right here with us.
+The Pulmonary & Critical Care Medicine Fellowship at Jefferson may well be the best three years of your life.

 Frances Mae West, MD